 "Allergies": Manmade vs natural fibre fabrics

-The world is a fascinating place and each person wonderfully different.
+The world is a fascinating place and each person is wonderfully different.
 One of our longest customers who we met 12 years ago on our first day at East London’s Spitalfields Market, will only wear silk and she has found it to be the only material that agrees with her skin.
-She caught our eye and we stuck up a conversation on natural fibres.
+She caught our eye and we struck up a conversation on natural fibres.
 We have another customer who cannot wear cashmere, another who cannot wear wool (this seems to be our most common allergies we have noticed in our years of trading)

 Here at The Curious Yak we work with both manmade and natural fibres in our products and we have definitely seen an increase in customers asking us about allergies to both these materials.
 This got us thinking about allergies in general and whether or not they were more common in manmade fibres or those that are found naturally.

 Allergies to manmade fibres

 Manmade fibres get a bad rap.
 They are associated with “fast fashion” as many of them are indeed cheap to produce.
 However, this blanket ruling is not completely justified.